Extreme Rules (2016): Storylines

-On the April 11 episode of Raw, Karl Anderson debuted in and Luke Gallows returned to WWE by attacking The Usos.
+On the April 11 episode of Raw, Karl Anderson debuted in and Luke Gallows returned to WWE by attacking The Usos (Jey Uso and Jimmy Uso).
 On the April 25 episode of Raw, Anderson and Gallows defeated The Usos.
 The following weeks after Payback, the two teams faced each other in tag team matches with Reigns and Styles in the mix.
-On the May 19 episode of SmackDown, a Tornado tag team match was scheduled for the two teams at Extreme Rules.
+On the May 19 episode of SmackDown, a tornado tag team match was scheduled for the two teams at Extreme Rules.

 Event

 Pre-show

-During the Extreme Rules Kickoff pre-show, The Dudley Boyz cut a promo in the ring, but were interrupted by Colin Cassady.
+During the Extreme Rules Kickoff pre-show, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) cut a promo in the ring, but were interrupted by Colin Cassady.
 The Dudleyz tried to beat Cassady down when he confronted them, but he eventually overpowered the two.
-Later on, Baron Corbin defeated Dolph Ziggler in a no disqualifications match; the end of the match saw Corbin hit Ziggler with a low blow and then execute End of Days on Ziggler.
+Later on, Baron Corbin faced Dolph Ziggler in a no disqualification match.
+In the end, Corbin performed a low blow on Ziggler and followed up with an End of Days to win the match.